eztang12/assignments/README.md

-This is my first assignment for PM566 containing my R markdown and my HTML file.
+This is my repository containing PM566 assignments.